Introducing Write-On 3.0

 Law enforcement agencies may use it to collect, tabulate, and report on evidence.
 Forensic document examiners may use it to review, dissect, and assess natural variations in handwriting, and report their findings.
-Law firms may use it to organize exhibits and depositions, and effectively present arguments in the courtroom.
+Write-On has been successfully used to demonstrate forensic findings at trials, tribunals, hearings, and regulatory bodies in many different countries.

 Write-On is not an optical character recognition (OCR) application; it does not attempt to compare documents through metrics.
 It has not been designed to replace the expert witness.
 It has been developed to collect, search, analyze, and report data.